Why Should You Load Test?

 There are many different ways to measure the performance of an application.
 While response times are the most obvious metric, they don't tell the whole story when it comes to performance.
 For example, average response times may be low, but there could be a significant number of outliers with unacceptably high response times.

 Before looking at load testing metrics, it's important to consider how to conduct load tests.
 Most load testing tools use protocol-based approaches that mimic requests and responses.
-It's important to test with real browsers in order to gain the most accurate insights — especially with front-end heavy apps.
+This It's important to test with real browsers in order to gain the most accurate insights — especially with front-end heavy apps.

 Let's take a look at six of the most important metrics to watch and the value that they provide.